 Zinc is a nutrient that is plentiful in meat and can also be found in protein-rich plant-based foods including beans and nuts.
 But some vegans don’t get enough.
 A good rule of thumb is to eat at least three servings of legumes (including beans, lentils, peanuts, and soy foods) every day and also some nuts and seeds.

 Sea life is a source of iodine which vegans do not consume.
 So unless you’re eating sea vegetables several times a week or using iodized salt, you’re likely not getting enough of this nutrient that is important for thyroid health.

 All vegans should be supplementing vitamin B12 or consuming ample amounts of foods that are fortified with vitamin B12.
 If you’re not, or not really sure why vitamin B12 is such a big deal, please take a moment to read this article I wrote about vitamin B12 for vegans.

+Check out our complete vegan nutrition guide for more detailed information about all the nutrients and vitamins vegetarians and vegans need to thrive!
 If you’re not sure if you’re getting enough nutrients or are curious about how a vegan diet can work with food allergies or intolerances, work with a vegan registered dietitian nutritionist who can assess your diet and provide personalized dietary advice.